 Funding for Public Education

-That is why I support full funding for public education and have worked with other Baltimore County legislators to ensure that our local schools receive the funding needed to ensure a quality education for every child in Baltimore County.
+I support full funding for public education and have worked with other Baltimore County legislators to ensure that our local schools receive the funding needed to ensure a quality education for every child in Baltimore County.
 An important component to ensuring that Baltimore County receives necessary funding, is the funding increases promised by the 2002 Bridge to Excellence in Public Schools Act (also known as the “Thornton Act,”), especially the Geographic Cost of Education Index (GCEI).

 In 2015, I supported HB 215/ SB 183 that required the Governor to fully fund the GCEI, after Governor Hogan refused to release the GCEI funding last year.
 Those funds help our schools address many of the issues related to increasing population and aging buildings.
 Thanks to that bill last year, Governor Hogan fully funded the GCEI in his budget for FY17.